spatterIight/ansible-role-nifi/docs/configuring-nifi.md

 # Generate one using `pwgen -s 64 1`, or some other way
 nifi_sensitive_props_key: ""

+# The default login credentials to configure
+# The password must be at least 12 characters, generate one using `pwgen -s 32 1`, or some other way
-# The admin username and password.
-The password must be 12 characters.
-The salt must be exactly 22 characters, and does not necessarily need to be changed from the example below.
+# The salt must be exactly 22 characters, and does not necessarily need to be changed from default value
-# Generate a password using `pwgen -s 32 1`, or some other way
-nifi_conf_login_identity_providers_xml:
-  - xpath: /loginIdentityProviders/provider/property[@name='Username']
-    value: admin
+nifi_login_username: admin

-  - xpath: /loginIdentityProviders/provider/property[@name='Password']
-    value: "{{ 'my-secure-password' | password_hash(hashtype='bcrypt', salt='0tfETQ5kFWhcT4oPwdbHbL') }}"
+nifi_login_password: my-secure-password

 ########################################################################
 #                                                                      #